Streamlinelv/cartbounty/README.md

 * Once every 2 days
 * Disable notifications

-Default notification interval is “Every hour”.
+Default notification interval is "Every hour".
 You also have the option to disable notifications in case you ever get tired of them ;)

 Please also note how WordPress handles Cron job that is responsible for sending out email notifications.
 Scheduled actions can only be triggered when a visitor arrives on a WordPress site.
 Therefore, if you are not getting any traffic on your website you will not receive any e-mail notifications until a visitor lands on your website.